-A consequent hypothesis is that a person will often glorify their unconscious behavior and surround themself with justifications for it.
+A consequent hypothesis is that a person will often glorify their unconscious act-outs and surround themself with justifications for these actions.
 For example, a person who can’t sit still may refer to their incessant activity with socially acceptable phrases such as “I’m always busy” or “I love to travel.”
-They’ll structure their life to enable their unconscious act outs, never questioning how they were attracted to an always-on-the-go occupation such as flight attendant, only vaguely feeling that they were made for it.
+They’ll structure their life to enable their unconscious behavior, never questioning how they were attracted to an always-on-the-go occupation such as flight attendant, only vaguely feeling that they were made for it.

 The behavior relevant to the current review may be exhibited by a person with a history of having no control over their own life.
 Following the above first two fundamentals, the pain of historically not having control over their life may motivate them to control other people’s lives.

-Unfortunately for everyone who’s affected, such unconscious behavior doesn’t resolve anything:
+Unfortunately for everyone who’s affected, such unconscious act-outs don’t resolve anything:

 - The initiator may achieve some symbolic satisfaction by controlling others’ lives.

-- The temporary satisfaction doesn’t make the initiator’s underlying problems less painful.
+- This temporary satisfaction doesn’t make the initiator’s underlying problems less painful.

-- The motivation driving their unconscious act outs isn’t thereby reduced.
+- The motivation impelling these unconscious act-outs isn’t thereby reduced.

-- The initiator repeats their controlling behavior, stuck in a loop of unresolved feelings.
+- So the initiator soon repeats their controlling behavior, stuck in a loop of unresolved feelings.

-- Since the self-chosen interests of someone who’s being controlled are lesser concerns to the initiator than control, the controlled person may or may not be helped by the controller’s act outs.
+- Since the self-chosen interests of someone who’s being controlled are lesser concerns to the initiator than exercising control, the controlled person may or may not be helped by the controller’s act-outs.

-A person who’s driven to control others’ lives usually won’t accept research into epigenetics as instructive for understanding themself as an individual.
-They’ll unconsciously use research as a way to enable their act outs, and as such, view it as offering opportunities for interventions into the lives of others.
+A person who is driven to control others’ lives won’t accept epigenetic research as instructive for understanding, honoring, and respecting others as unique individuals.
+They’ll use research as a way to enable their own unconscious act-outs, and view it as offering opportunities for interventions into the lives of others.

-A person becoming aware of their own act outs, then individually addressing their own underlying problems, often take backseats to their employment and other concerns to keep enabling their behavior.
-That makes it likely that interventions justified by “epigenetic findings..in social policy” will continue, regardless of whether the subjects agree that they’re being helped.
+Becoming aware of one’s own act-outs – and then individually addressing one’s own underlying problems – often take backseats to employment and other concerns to keep enabling one’s own behavior.
+That makes it likely that interventions justified by “epigenetic findings..in social policy” will continue, whether or not the subjects agree that they’re being helped.

-For examples, take a look at a few of the presentations by people employed in the social sciences and social services on a topic of epigenetics.
-Compare them with the topic’s update to the current state of epigenetic research in Grokking an Adverse Childhood Experiences (ACE) score.
+For examples, take a look at a few of the YouTube presentations by people employed in the social sciences and social services on a topic of epigenetics.
+Compare them with the current state of epigenetic research in Grokking an Adverse Childhood Experiences (ACE) score.

 What did you notice?
-Did anyone emphasize disrupted prenatal development, a period when problems can be prevented?
-I saw that many more of the presentations emphasized controlling behavior.
+How many presentations emphasized disrupted prenatal development – a period when problems can be prevented?
+Did you instead see that many more of the presentations emphasized controlling behavior?

 http://journal.frontiersin.org/article/10.3389/fnhum.2014.00309/full “The social brain meets the reactive genome: neuroscience, epigenetics and the new social biology“